 Focusing on abundance is uplifting.
 It’s also very eye-opening.
-After losing my job, I started focusing (and being grateful for) all the simple things I had.
-It’s amazing what happens when you stop taking for granted having a roof over your head, or a comfortable bed to sleep in, or healthy food in the fridge.
+After losing my job, I started focusing on (and being grateful for) all the simple things I had.
+It’s amazing what happens when you stop taking for granted having a roof over your head, a comfortable bed to sleep in, or healthy food in the fridge.

 When you change your habit from focusing on what you don’t have to what you do have, life gets so much simpler.
 And happiness goes off the charts.

 I love food.
 I’m a serious foodie.
 If I could try all the restaurants in the world in my lifetime, I would.
 But, when you’re looking for simple and trying to make better use of your money, eating everywhere and all the unhealthy stuff leads to yes, you guessed it – a few extra pounds and an empty bank account.
 The best thing you can do for yourself, your waistline and your time is to eat simply.
 Simple, whole foods are the best thing you can do for your health and well-being.